Cadence: Plagal half cadence

 The rare plagal half cadence involves a I–IV progression.
 Like an authentic cadence (V–I), the plagal half cadence involves an ascending fourth (or, by inversion, a descending fifth).
 The plagal half cadence is a weak cadence, ordinarily at the ending of an antecedent phrase, after which a consequent phrase commences.
 One example of this use is in "Auld Lang Syne".
-But in one very unusual occurrence – the end of the exposition of the first movement of Brahms' Clarinet Trio, Op.
+But in one very unusual occurrence – the end of the exposition of the first movement of Johannes Brahms's Clarinet Trio, Op.
 114—it is used to complete not just a musical phrase but an entire section of a movement.

 Plagal cadence

 A plagal cadence is a cadence from IV to I. It is also known as the Amen cadence because of its frequent setting to the text "Amen" in hymns.

-William Caplin disputes the existence of plagal cadences in music of the classical era although they begin to appear in the nineteenth century:
+William Caplin disputes the existence of plagal cadences in music of the classical era, although they begin to appear in the nineteenth century:

 An examination of the classical repertory reveals that such a cadence rarely exists. ...
 Inasmuch as the progression IV–I cannot confirm a tonality (it lacks any leading-tone resolution), it cannot articulate formal closure ....
 Rather, this progression is normally part of a tonic prolongation serving a variety of formal functions – not, however a cadential one.
 Most examples of plagal cadences given in textbooks actually represent a postcadential codetta function: that is, the IV–I progression follows an authentic cadence but does not itself create genuine cadential closure.

 The plagal cadence may be interpreted as I–V if the IV–I cadence is perceived as a modulation in which the IV chord becomes the I chord of the new tonic key and the I chord of the previous key is now a dominant chord in the modulated key.
 (Cf. §Half cadence above and Secondary dominant.)